 Granville Island Public Market is an extremely popular shopping, entertainment, and tourist enclave located on a small man-made island on the south side of False Creek directly across from downtown Vancouver.
 Looming overhead is the south end of the Granville Street Bridge that joins downtown with the the rest of Vancouver.

-The Public Market is open daily from 9am to 7pm offering fresh seafood, local produce, baked goods and crafts to name a few.
+The Granville Island Public Market is open daily with hours from 9am to 7pm.
+Inside the market you'll find fresh seafood, local produce, baked goods and crafts to name a few.
 There are also restaurants, bars, live theatres and studios including glass blowing, pottery, and custom jewellery.
 Granville Island also features a large marina, a hotel, the Emily Carr University of Art and Design and the Carousel Theatre.
+Talented buskers provide live music at various points throughout the island.
 This part of Vancouver is very popular with both tourists and locals.

-Originally developed as a heavy industrial and manufacturing area, Granville Island began falling into disrepair after the war with many fires and the low rent factories discharging pollution into the surrounding water.
-In the 1970's the area was purchased by the government of Canada and transformed into the multi-use people friendly place it is today.
+Granville Island wasn't always the vibrant people place you'll experience today.
+Its history began as a heavy industrial and manufacturing area.
+It began falling into disrepair after the war with many fires and the low rent factories discharging pollution into the surrounding water.
+In the 1970s the area was purchased by the government of Canada who cleaned it up and transformed it into the multi-use gathering place it is today.

-You can travel from Granville Island to Yaletown and Telus Science World with either of two privately operated passenger ferry services; False Creek Ferries or Aquabus that link various points around False Creek.
-These are not part of the Public Transit system so additional fares do apply, however they are not expensive.
+You can travel from Granville Island to Yaletown and Telus Science World with either of two privately operated passenger ferry services; False Creek Ferries or Aquabus that each link various points around False Creek.
+These little passenger ferries are not part of the public transit system so you cannot use a Translink fare or day pass to ride them, however their own fares are not expensive.

 Facts For Your Visit